Abrar171041075/Computer-Graphics/README.md

 # Computer-Graphics
-A 2D based village with openGL
+A 2D based village with openGL (main.cpp)
 Some vasic graphics algorithm implementation